hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 #### with tag cloud

-Tag cloud is commonly used, for aesthetics purpose.
-However, it is not a precise presentation of the data.
+Tag cloud is widely used, for aesthetics purpose.
+You can have a more vivid picture about the top frequency words.

 ```python
 from PIL import Image